dtwrks/elm-ui-book/README.md

                 , ( "Disabled", button [ disabled True ] [] )
                 ]

 Don't be limited by this pattern though.
 A chapter and its sections may be used however you want.
-For instance, it's useful to have a catalog of possible colors or branding guidelines in your documentation.
-Why not dedicate a chapter to it?
+For instance, if it's useful to have a catalog of possible colors or typographic styles in your documentation, why not dedicate a chapter to it?

 ## Then, create your book.

 Your UIBook is a collection of chapters.

-    book : Book
+    book : UIBook ()
     book =
-        book "MyApp"
+        book "MyApp" ()
             |> withChapters
                 [ colorsChapter
                 , buttonsChapter